You can see details of all currently registered users on the

 Externally managed accounts

 Unless LGTM is configured to analyze code stored only in Subversion or Git repositories hosted by your company, users will be able to log in to LGTM using an externally managed account.
-The first step in integrating a repository hosting system, such as GitHub Enterprise or Bitbucket Server, with LGTM is to create an authentication provider.
-This provider allows users to log in to LGTM using their authentication details for those systems.
+One key result of integrating a repository hosting system, such as GitHub Enterprise or Bitbucket Server, with LGTM is that users can log in to LGTM using their authentication details for those systems.

 This minimizes the amount of work needed to manage users in LGTM.
 If those externally managed accounts are configured with two-factor authentication, this configuration also provides more secure access to LGTM.

-Optionally, when you add a repository provider you can also use information from the repository host to control access to data for projects.
-For more information about authorization, see Adding authorization providers.
+Optionally, you can also use information from the repository host to control access to data for projects.
+For more information about authorization, see Controlling access to content.

 You can add LGTM-managed accounts using the Add new user button displayed at the top of the Users page.